 A highly trained medical intuitive, Jennifer helps translate the energy stored in the body so that her patients are better able to transform chronic physical or emotional issues that haven't resolved with other therapies.
 True healing is achieved when patients feel empowered again and trust the language of the body and their ability to resolve any condition.

 Jennifer completed her MSTOM at Pacific College of Oriental Medicine, and her doctorate at 5 Branches University.
 She is Board Certified nationally in Oriental Medicine, Acupuncture, and Chinese Herbology.
 She continues to refine her skills with advanced studies in traditional Japanese acupuncture and herbology (Kampo) with noted teachers Masakazu Ikeda Sensei and Edward Obaidey Sensei in Tokyo.

 She maintains a busy bilingual practice in addition to graduate-level teaching, writing, and serving as an ancillary provider for Sharp Rees Steely and the VA.
 She is deeply committed to sharing these gentle and powerful techniques with the associates and students who work with her at the clinic and continues to mentor practitioners at the post-doctorate level.

-She is a passionate advocate of border health issues, and has been a frequent clinician for Project Viidai: Viaje Interinstitutional de Integracion, Docente, Assistencia y Investigacion, a joint venture with SDSU School of Public Health and Tijuana’s Universidad Autonoma de Baja California (UABC) School of Medicine, with the goal of providing service to underserved communities in Mexico and promoting health without borders.
+She is an advocate for border health issues and has been a frequent clinician for Project Viidai: Viaje Interinstitutional de Integracion, Docente, Assistencia y Investigacion, a joint venture with SDSU School of Public Health and Tijuana’s Universidad Autonoma de Baja California (UABC) School of Medicine, with the goal of providing service to underserved communities in Mexico and promoting health without borders.
 Se habla espanol!